indentlabs/gpt-3-experiments/README.md

 #  GPT-3 Experiments for Worldbuilding

 This repo contains example prompts for OpenAI's GPT-3 API and the resulting AI-generated texts for an assortment of worldbuilding tasks.
-Each task is meant to illustrate how GPT-3 can be used in the worldbuilding process for writers, game designers, roleplayers, and other worldbuilders.
-Each experiment's prompt is also designed to be populated with notebook data from [Notebook.ai](https://www.notebook.ai), which should result in output more personalized to fit better into worlds in progress.
+Each task is meant to illustrate how GPT-3 can be integrated in the creative worldbuilding process for writers, game designers, roleplayers, and other worldbuilders.
+Each experiment's prompt is also designed to be populated with notebook data from [Notebook.ai](https://www.notebook.ai) for a specific user doing the generation, which should result in output more personalized to that user's world.

 All generated texts in this repo are completely unedited and uncurated unless explicitly stated otherwise.